• Skip to primary navigation

 • Place the meat in a large bowl.
 With your fist, make a dent in the middle of the meat.
 Add the finely chopped shallot, garlic, cheese, dried rosemary, onion powder, red pepper flakes, salt, and black pepper.

 • Use your hands to combine all the ingredients.
-Divide the mixture into 8 or 10 equally-sized pieces.
+Divide the mixture into 8 or 10 equally-sized parts.

 • Roll each piece into a ball.
-Use the palms of your hands to fatten the meatballs into burger patties.
+Use the palms of your hands to flatten them into turkey burger patties.

-• Coat the bottom of a large skillet with 1 tablespoon of olive oil and heat over medium heat.
+• Coat the bottom of a large skillet with 1 tablespoon of olive oil and heat over medium heat (for about 2 minutes).
 I like to sprinkle the bottom of the pan with some salt (optional).

 • Place the turkey burgers in the skillet and cook on both sides for 5 minutes or until cooked through and slightly browned on both sides.
 Add more salt and pepper to taste.

-• Note: When browned on one side, flip the burgers and then gently press or mash the burgers down with your spatula for a few seconds.
-Then allow browning on the other side.
+• Note: Cook them first on one side for 4 to 5 minutes until browned.
+Then gently flip the burgers and press them down slightly with your spatula for a few seconds so they don't rise up—don't smash them.
+Then allow browning on the other side for another 4 to 5 minutes.

-• Enjoy with a large Italian-style salad (low-carb) or place on homemade biscuits or your favorite gluten-free buns.
+• Enjoy with a large salad (low-carb) or place on your favorite (gluten-free) hamburger buns.

-• Extra garnishes: extra Asiago cheese slices, bread and butter pickles, tomato slices, thinly sliced red onions, sugar-free ketchup, sweet and spicy mustard, and ¼ teaspoon olive oil to coat the bun.
+• Garnish with extra slices of Asiago cheese, bread and butter pickles, tomato slices, thinly sliced red onions, sugar-free ketchup, sweet and spicy mustard, and ¼ teaspoon olive oil to coat the bun.

 Notes